 First Possible Rebuttal: Alternative Principles of Indefeasible Obligations

 One could attempt to preserve the insight that the necessity of obligations arise from the necessity of their ends, by arguing that the argument from suffering does not undermine the indefeasibility of moral obligations, because the necessity of natural law obligations arises from ends other than eudaimonia.
 Since these ends cannot be contingent or instrumental without eliminating the necessity that gives rise to indefeasible obligations, there are only two possibilities, namely, the inclinational goods that are the ends of the natural inclinations that are other than the will’s eudaimonic inclination to perfect good, and the good of adhering to God’s will as expressed through the goodness of Creation.
-The first possibility is taken by biologism or what I call inclinational voluntarism; the second by what I call divine prescriptivism.
+The first possibility is taken by biologism or by what I call inclinational voluntarism; the second by what I call divine prescriptivism.
 Francisco Suarez is perhaps the most well-known proponent of divine prescriptivism.

-The problem with identifying noneudaimonic inclinational goods as the source of indefeasibility is that although they are particular goods that facilitate human life, as their contraries are particular evils that harm human life, they lack sufficient necessity as ends, considered individually or collectively, to bind the will: only perfect goodness suffices for indefeasible obligations and imperfect goods do not transcend their imperfections.
-For this reason, David Hume was able to deal natural law a near fatal blow simply by pointing out that descriptions of goods do not generate moral obligations.
+The problem with identifying noneudaimonic inclinational goods as the source of indefeasibility is that although they are particular goods that facilitate human life, as their contraries are particular evils that harm human life, they lack sufficient necessity as ends, considered individually or collectively, to bind the will with indefeasible obligations: ultimately, only perfect goodness possesses indefeasible necessity.
+For this reason, David Hume was able to deal natural law a near fatal blow simply by pointing out that descriptions of particular goods do not generate moral obligations.

-Natural law can attempt to defuse Hume’s attack either by restoring eudaimonic teleology to practical reason or by concurring with Suarez and other divine prescriptivists that nature becomes morally obligatory only after harmonizing with nature is known to reflect God’s will.
+Natural law can attempt to defuse Hume’s attack either by restoring eudaimonic teleology to practical reason or by concurring with Suarez and other divine prescriptivists that nature becomes morally obligatory only after it is known to reflect God’s will.
 The latter option identifies God’s will as the source of moral indefeasibility.
-Although this divine source of indefeasibility is especially attractive to believers in God, it would mean that only believers in God would have indefeasible moral obligations.
-Consequently, identifying God as the source of natural law’s indefeasibility would either transform natural law into a religious morality exclusively for believers in God, or it would bind all by holding nonbelievers culpable for their lack of belief.
-The first option would make natural law narrowly sectarian and leave inexplicable the universal indefeasibility that characterizes some moral obligations, e.g., to avoid murder.
-The second option would presume an ability to read the hearts of non-believers and would interfere with the right to religious freedom.
-Divine prescriptivism thus either unduly restricts the scope of morality and renders the universality of indefeasibility inexplicable or transgresses against the right to religious freedom.
+Although this divine source of indefeasibility is especially attractive to believers in God, it would mean that indefeasible obligations would be knowable only to believers in God.
+Consequently, identifying God as the source of natural law’s indefeasibility would transform natural law into a religious morality that either binds only believers in God or binds all by holding nonbelievers culpable for their lack of belief and for their lack of adherence to every religious norm.
+The first possible conflation of the obligations of natural law and religion would make natural law narrowly sectarian and leave inexplicable the universal indefeasibility that characterizes some moral obligations, e.g., to avoid murder.
+The second possible conflation would obliterate the distinction between religious morality and natural law that is presupposed by the right to religious freedom.
+Divine prescriptivism thus either unduly restricts the scope of natural law and renders the universality of indefeasibility inexplicable, or unduly expands the scope of natural law and nullifies the right to religious freedom.

-Furthermore, to reduce natural law to a religious morality based on God’s will transforms all moral disputes into religious disputes that cannot be adjudicated until all share the same faith.
-But this would mean that the citizens of the world could appeal neither to nature nor to reason to help settle moral conflicts.
+Furthermore, equating natural law with a religious morality based on knowing God’s will transforms all moral disputes into religious disputes that cannot be rationally adjudicated until all share the same faith.
 I, for one, think that this cost is too high.

 Second Possible Rebuttal: Eudaimonia and Moral Necessity is Unaffected by Suffering